What are Social Points?

 As you can see, this system created the following benefits:

-• It ‘saved’ 50kg of tomatoes merely by encouraging the food owner to get rid of his tomatoes earlier through the gain of 4.6 social points which it can claim at the restaurant whenever it has a similar promo
+- It ‘saved’ 50kg of tomatoes merely by encouraging the food owner to get rid of his tomatoes earlier through the gain of 4.6 social points which he can claim at the restaurant whenever it has a similar promo

 The latter advantage will allow this anti-foodwaste system to be self-sustaining, instead of relying on donations.